lavaman131/custom-arch-linux-build/README.md

 # My Custom Arch-Linux Build

-## This repo stores all the configuration files for my custom operating system which uses the qtile tiling window manager
+This repo stores all the configuration files for my custom operating system which uses the qtile tiling window manager.

 # Packages
 For complete migration steps refer to: https://wiki.archlinux.org/title/migrate_installation_to_new_hardware